Rangi42/polishedcrystal/README.md

 * Catch all 251 Pokémon without trading:
    * Safari Zone Pokémon: **Bulbasaur**, **Charmander**, **Squirtle**, **Kangaskhan** (not in Rock Tunnel), Nidorina, Nidoqueen, Nidorino, Nidoking, Paras, Parasect, Venonat, Venomoth, Doduo, Dodrio, Exeggcute, Exeggutor, Rhyhorn, Rhydon, Chansey, Tangela, Scyther, Pinsir, Dratini, Dragonair
    * Get the Silver Wing only after catching all three legendary birds (like with the three beasts and the Rainbow Wing)
-   * Add the Helix and Dome fossils (in Mt.
-Moon?) to be restored into Omanyte and Kabuto at the Pewter Museum of Science
+   * Add the Helix and Dome fossils in Quiet Cave to be restored into Omanyte and Kabuto at the Pewter Museum of Science
-   * Find the Old Sea Chart in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
+   * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
 * Modern battle mechanics:
    * http://smogon.site/forums/threads/gsc-mechanics.3542417/
    * Update movesets, and move and item mechanics, to Gen VI